-Dr. Phyllis Herman and Rev. Nancy Brink will lead a group of students to India in a 17-day, three credit course, to take place from January 7-24, 2013, with three days of on-campus lectures preceding the trip.
+Dr. Phyllis Herman and Rev. Nancy Brink will lead a group of students to India for a 17-day trip, with three days of on-campus lectures preceding.
 The course is a study of the historical development of Hinduism and other religions in India; the texts, practices, and worldviews that characterize the various paths to liberation and salvation; and the dynamic interrelationships between followers of Hinduism, Jainism, Buddhism, Christianity, Islam, and Sikhism in this region.
 The new class will travel throughout India including locations such as New Delhi and Jaipur.

-Religion 329: Health, Healing, and Wholeness in World Religions
+Religion 351: Health, Healing, and Wholeness in World Religions

 This course, taught by Dr. Jay Kumar, explores unique conceptions of health and wholeness found in major world religions, articulated through myths, symbols, texts, archetypes, and healing traditions.
 Health paradigms and concepts of wholeness from both earlier and contemporary interpretations of the Bible, Qur’an, the Vedas, and Buddhist literature will be examined, and global healing traditions from antiquity to the present will be explored using a multidisciplinary approach that combines religious study, archetypal psychology, cosmology, philosophy, art and medical sciences.

-Rel.
-380: Law and Religion
+Religion 380: Law and Religion